Central serous chorioretinopathy: Oral medications

-Spironolactone is a mineralocorticoid receptor antagonist that may help reduce the fluid associated with CSR.
-In a retrospective study noted by Acta Ophthalmologica, spironolactone improved visual acuity in CSR patients over the course of 8 weeks.
+Spironolactone is a mineralocorticoid receptor antagonist that may help reduce the fluid associated with CSC.
+In a retrospective study noted by Acta Ophthalmologica, spironolactone improved visual acuity in CSC patients over the course of 8 weeks.

-Eplerenone is another mineralocorticoid receptor antagonist that has been thought to reduce the subretinal fluid that is present with CSR.
-In a study noted in International Journal of Ophthalmology, results showed Epleronone decreased the subretinal fluid both horizontally and vertically over time.
-However, a large investigator-initiated randomized controlled trial (VICI) showed that eplerenone has no significant effect on chronic CSR.
+Eplerenone is another mineralocorticoid receptor antagonist that has been thought to reduce the subretinal fluid that is present with CSC.
+In a study noted in the International Journal of Ophthalmology, results showed eplerenone decreased the subretinal fluid both horizontally and vertically over time.
+However, a large investigator-initiated randomized controlled trial (VICI) showed that eplerenone has no significant effect on chronic CSC.

 Topical treatment

-Though no topical treatment has been proven to be effective in the treatment of CSR.
-Some doctors have attempted to use nonsteroidal topical medications to reduce the subretinal fluid associated with CSR.
-The nonsteroidal topical medications that are sometimes used to treat CSR are, ketorolac, diclofenac, or bromfenac, but the level of evidence to support their use is limited.
+Though no topical treatment has been proven to be effective in the treatment of CSC.
+Some doctors have attempted to use nonsteroidal topical medications to reduce the subretinal fluid associated with CSC.
+The nonsteroidal topical medications that are sometimes used to treat CSC are ketorolac, diclofenac, or bromfenac, but the level of evidence to support their use is limited.

 Lifestyle changes

-People who have irregular sleep patterns, type A personalities, sleep apnea, or systemic hypertension have been described to be more susceptible to CSR, although the level of evidence to support lifestyle interventions such as stress reduction is limited.
+People who have irregular sleep patterns, type A personalities, sleep apnea, or systemic hypertension have been described as being more susceptible to CSC, although the level of evidence to support lifestyle interventions such as stress reduction is limited.

 Prognosis

-The prognosis for CSR is generally excellent.
+The prognosis for acute CSC is generally excellent.
 While immediate vision loss may be as poor as 20/200 in the affected eye, clinically, over 90% of patients regain 20/25 vision or better within 45 days.
 Once the fluid has resolved, either spontaneously or through treatment, distortion is reduced and visual acuity improves as the eye heals.
 However, some visual abnormalities can remain even where visual acuity is measured at 20/20.
 This includes localized reductions in light sensitivity as assessed by visual field testing (microperimetry).
-Lasting problems include decreased night vision, reduced color discrimination, and localized distortion caused by scarring of the sub-retinal layers.Complications include subretinal neovascularization and pigment epithelial detachment.
+Lasting problems include decreased night vision, reduced color discrimination, and localized distortion caused by scarring of the sub-retinal layers.
+Complications include subretinal neovascularization and pigment epithelial detachment.

-The disease can re-occur causing progressive vision loss.
-There is also a chronic form, titled as type II central serous retinopathy, which occurs in approximately 5% of cases.
-This exhibits diffuse rather than localized abnormality of the pigment epithelium, producing a persistent subretinal fluid.
-The serous fluid in these cases tends to be shallow rather than dome shaped.
-The prognosis for this condition is less favorable and continued clinical consultation is advised.
+The disease can recur, causing progressive vision loss.
+The prognosis of chronic CSC is less favorable, with continued clinical consultation and treatment generally being advised.